-What is so amazing about these 3-ingredient healthy coconut bliss balls is that they taste unhealthy.
+What is so amazing about these 3-ingredient healthy coconut energy balls is that they taste unhealthy.
 But, they’re not!
 These healthy vegan snacks actually use sweetened condensed coconut milk, which is super sweet and yet 100% refined sugar-free for delicious healthy bounty bites.

-These coconut bliss balls are a go-to for a quick grab n’ go snack, meal-prep snack option and even for a simple homemade edible gift.
+These coconut balls are a go-to for a quick grab n’ go snack, meal-prep snack option and even for a simple homemade edible gift.
 Because who doesn’t like receiving edible goodies?!

 Honestly, I can’t remember a time in my life when I haven’t been absolutely obsessed with coconut.
 Creamy, sweet, nutty… It’s a genius ingredient that is everything you could ever want!